Fraud prevention: How to stay safe from bank fraud.

 Picture this:

-A few red flags of bank fraud.
+A few red flags of bank inspector fraud.

 Plus, as technology advances, fraudsters refine their tactics with new tools like caller ID spoofing, which allows them to falsely display the phone number of a financial institution.